Does an extended follow-through add power, draw action, or accuracy to a shot?

 Concerning the break shot, the only thing that significantly affects the power for a given break cue and tip contact point (and cue angle) is cue speed at impact.
 However, if a powerful stroke does not exhibit a long follow-through, it is either not very powerful, or effort is being made to limit the follow-through.
 If one tries to constrain the follow-through, one will probably not achieve maximum speed at impact.

 Follow-through can also be important in achieving good action on draw shots (although, not always for the reasons people think).
-For more info, see “Draw Shot Primer – Part V: how to achieve good draw action” (BD, May, 2006).
-In particular, see item “b” under “other advice” and item “5” under “suggested best practices.”
-I think these points apply equally well to both a power break and a power draw.
+For more info, see draw technique advice and “Draw Shot Primer – Part V: how to achieve good draw action” (BD, May, 2006).
+In particular, in the article, see item “b” under “other advice” and item “5” under “suggested best practices.”
+These points apply equally well to both a power break and a power draw.

 For more information on topics related to follow-through, see: